pandas-dev/pandas/doc/source/user_guide/scale.rst

 It's a complement to :ref:`enhancingperf`, which focuses on speeding up analysis for datasets that fit in memory.

-But first, it's worth considering *not using pandas*.
-Pandas isn't the right tool for all situations.
+But first, it's worth considering *not using pandas*. pandas isn't the right tool for all situations.
 If you're working with very large datasets and a tool like PostgreSQL fits your needs, then you should probably be using that.
 Assuming you want or need the expressiveness and power of pandas, let's carry on.